wazuh/wazuh-cloudformation/README.md

 * t2.medium

 These instance types are recommended due to Elasticsearch disk requirements.
 Ephemeral disks are used for data storage.

-Each data node has a Logstash instance, that is used to receive data form the managers via an internal ELB load balancer.

 None of these instances are directly accessible from the Internet, although they can be reached jumping through the Kibana system, that has a public SSH service.